 You are hired more often on a single-job basis, but hourly jobs are available (such as full-time virtual assistant work).

 While there are many options to choose from, here are some websites you can check out to get started today:

-If you’re not sure what type of work you can do from home, or remotely from anywhere in the world, read this definitive guide on the best remote jobs or this guide on the best freelancing jobs you can start today.
+If you’re not sure what type of work you can do from home, or remotely from anywhere in the world, read this comprehensive list of the best remote jobs.

 While this may not be an option for everyone, relocating may be a good fit for you if you have a steady job that you enjoy.